shnzhusn/BIM-Recognition-System/README.md

 * **Feature Extraction**: MediaPipe Holistic generates 1662 keypoints per frame (pose + face + hands).
 * **Sequence**: Each gesture is represented by a sequence of 30 frames.
+* **Dataset Split**: The dataset was split into 80% training, 10% validation, and 10% testing.

 ### 📊 Model Comparison